ist-dresden/composum-nodes/features/SlingContextAwareConfiguration.md

-PROMPT: print a possible continuation of this specfication from here.
+PROMPT: print a possible continuation of this specification from here, ignoring the lines below.

+## Debugging

+### Some JCR Queries

+- /jcr:root/content//*[@sling:configRef]